elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_04.md

 * [JSON-LD viewer](http://jsonviewer.stack.hu)
 * [JSON-LD playground](https://json-ld.org/playground/)

-## Metadata in action - hands-on
+!!! example Metadata in action - hands-on
     Describe one of your training materials with a metadata standard suitable for your domain/discipline

 ## <a id="FR"></a> Further reading about structured metadata
-(Optional, Understand: Explain the concept of structured metadata)

 If you are here, you want to know a bit more on how machines communicate with each other.
 As we said before, while free text is enough for humans, more structured data (and metadata) works better with machines.
 Data can be structured in many ways (most of them also outside the scope of this book).
-We will focus on the sort of metadata using sentences to describe things in a light way, i.e., metadata schemas.
+We will focus on the sort of metadata using sentences to describe things in a light way, i.e., metadata

+s.
 There is still much more around this topic including semantics, controlled vocabularies, terminologies and ontologies, all of that outside the scope of this book.

 ## Resources and references

-[@Schema]
-[@Bioschemas]
-[@RDA-training]
-[@RDA-training-pdf]
-[@Barker_Phil_2020_4434615]
-[@Cepinskas_Linas_2021_5494526]
-[@Minimal_metadata]

 \bibliography